Frequently Asked Questions

 When do cabins get made?

-The Unit and Section Heads place the campers in cabin groups only a few weeks prior to the start of camp.
+The Unit and Section Heads place the campers in cabin groups only a few weeks prior to the start of camp, and we only announce the cabins upon the campers' arrival.

 Please inform us if any major changes have happened to your child over the past year (i.e. divorce, death in family, bullying, anxiety, illness, etc.) as these things may have an impact on how your child acts at camp.
 We want to be able to properly support your child, and by knowing their needs this will help us to care for them.
 This should all be included on the medical form.